Bryanskiy/posts/delegation in generic contexts.md

 }
 ```

- For this reason, we do not inherit const parameters.
-However, we could support const arguments in callee path:
+Due to implementation limitations, the callee path is lowered without modifications.
+As a result, we get a compilation error.
+Therefore, we do not inherit const parameters, but they can be specified as generic arguments:
 ```rust
 fn foo<const N: i32>() {}